 The Merchant Hotel

-The luxurious Merchant Hotel is an exceptional hotel centrally located in the Cathedral Quarter.
-The grandiose hotel features well-appointed rooms with comfortable beds, on-site dining in the domed Great Room Restaurant and a spa.
+If you want to splash out on your trip to Belfast, The Merchant Hotel is the place to stay!
+The luxurious property is centrally located in the Cathedral Quarter.
+The grandiose building features well-appointed rooms with comfortable beds, on-site dining in the domed Great Room Restaurant and a spa.
 Check rates and availability!

 Airbnb Belfast

 Travelers who prefer staying in vacation rentals will find many to choose from in Belfast.
-Both Airbnb and Booking.com offer short-stay apartment rentals.
+Both Airbnb and Booking.com offer numerous short-stay apartment rentals.

 What To Pack for Belfast